 HORSE WHORLS GUIDE

-Long held as superstition, there is science to back it up.
+Long-held as superstition, there is science to back it up.
 Hair and brain are formed from the same fetal cell layer.
-Because they form at the same it makes sense that as a fetus develops the hair growing over the brain, and body, can shows signs of what is going on underneath.
+Because they form at the same time it makes sense that as a fetus develops the hair growing over the brain and body, can shows signs of what is going on underneath.